anzhelikami/dasha-miio-vacuum-cleaner/README.md

 # How to start the demo app

 This example shows how to build an assistant for controlling Xiaomi vacuum cleaner on top of Dasha.
-If you need any help, join us in our [Slack Community](https://join.slack.com/t/dashacommunity/shared_invite/zt-jhibmznm-kiQ336q5IqYtK6EnYyV_Nw).
+If you need any help, join us in our [Developer Community](https://discord.gg/R8mDP2JGmv).

 The app is built on [`node-mihome`](https://www.npmjs.com/package/node-mihome) and uses it's specific parameters.
 Please consult with their docs on how to obtain your `DEVICE_ID`, `DEVICE_TOKEN`, etc.